-The consolidated financial statements include the financial statements of all subsidiaries of the Group.
+The consolidation includes the financial statements of all the subsidiaries of the Group.
 (See note 1).

-Lost of control
+Loss of control

 When the Company loses control over a subsidiary, it derecognizes the assets and liabilities of the subsidiary, and any related non-controlling interests and other components of equity.
 Any resulting gain or loss is recognized in profit or loss.
 Any interest retained in the former subsidiary is measured at fair value when control is lost.